position-pal/Documentation/content/docs/2-domain-analysis/2-functional-requirements.md

 toc: true
 ---

-In this section are presented the functional requirements of the system.
+In this section are collected the functional requirements of the system.

 ## User Stories

+### Users and groups

+### Location tracking

 <em>